 The reality is that this is how most salespeople go about their jobs.
 They show the customer the features of the product, qualify based on BANT or a similar model, and then send out a proposal and cross their fingers.

 News flash: the hopes, wishes, and misguided efforts of sales people have no impact on how fast a deal moves forward; momentum is created by the buyer.
 The buyer has to walk through whether or not a solution is the best fit for their needs, and it’s the sales person’s job to guide them.
 A discovery call, followed by a demo, then proposal is a pushy workflow—NOT a customer-centric sales process.

 Similar to the notion of “customer-centric”, many sales teams claim to take a consultative approach to sales interactions.
 Again, this is a commendable goal, but if you want to be consultative, then sometimes, just consult and don’t ask for anything in return.
 A common mantra I’ve heard in sales is, “never give anything away for free.”

 Meaning that if a prospect asks you for something, you double down and make sure you’re getting something in return, i.e. a calendar commitment, or follow-up request.
 When’s the last time you shared a blog or eBook with a prospect simply because you felt like it would be pertinent information for their business, and asked for nothing in return?

 Sales people have a reputation of being deceptive, and unfortunately, it’s a reputation that’s been earned over time.
 Perception of sales as a profession, as well as seller performance, would improve significantly if more sellers approached prospects in an altruistic and sincere fashion.

-The “customer-centric” concept is a perfect example of the sort of disconnect that modern sales professionals have an obligation to address.
-By focusing on guiding the customer through a decision journey that benefits both the seller and the buyer, rather than our own revenue goals, sellers everywhere can be truly “customer-centric”.
+The “customer-centric selling” concept is a perfect example of the sort of disconnect that modern sales professionals have an obligation to address.
+By focusing on guiding the customer through a decision journey that benefits both the seller and the buyer, rather than our own revenue goals, sellers everywhere can be truly “customer-centric selling”.